mr-fretenborough/PL0-Parser/README.txt

-x 17: Identifier expected after read x 18: Can only read to a var. x 19: Identifier expected after write x 20: Invalid symbol. x 21: Identifier is too long x 22: Identifier does not start with a letter
+x 17: Identifier expected after read x 18: Can only read to a var. x 19: Identifier expected after write
+20: Invalid symbol.
+21: Identifier is too long
+22: Identifier does not start with a letter